GoogleCloudPlatform/compute-image-tools/docs/daisy-workflow-config-spec.md

 directory.
 The included workflow will not have access to the parent workflows variables however, all variable substitutions will come from the `Var` field in the IncludeWorkflow step or from the included workflow's JSON file.

+For more information on using IncludeWorkflow, see [Reusing Workflow Files](daisy-reusing-workflows.md).

 IncludeWorkflow step type fields: